ehimen0001/class_work/README.md

 # class_work
-solution to problem we were give to solve at Edo innovates
+solution to problem we were given to solve at Edo innovates